christopherhjung/c-compiler/lib/googletest/googlemock/docs/gmock_faq.md

 In fact, you can *declare* `Bar()` with an `int` parameter, and define it with a `const int` parameter.
 The compiler will still match them up.

-Since making a parameter `const` is meaningless in the method declaration, we recommend to remove it in both `Foo` and `MockFoo`.
+Since making a parameter `const` is meaningless in the target declaration, we recommend to remove it in both `Foo` and `MockFoo`.
 That should workaround the VC bug.